What Is a Plot?

 Prompt: A story opens with the hero’s untimely death.
 Can the student go back and tell the story of how events led to such a tragedy?

 For the ancient Greeks, comedy represented the dramatic opposite of tragedy.
 Where tragedy is serious and somber, comedy is light-hearted and humorous.
-Comedy has many subgenres, including parody, farce, satire, slapstick, romantic comedy, screwball, and even dark humor.
+Comedy has many subgenres, including sarcasm, parody, farce, satire, slapstick, romantic comedy, screwball, and even dark humor.

 Examples: A Midsummer Night’s Dream by William Shakespeare, The Hitchhiker’s Guide to the Galaxy by Douglas Adams.